 TLDR

-PUCSL blocks all extra coal costs from consumer tariffs.
+PUCSL excludes all extra coal costs from future electricity tariffs.

 Update #2\u00b7 Apr 12 · 6:01 AM